 The historic Meenakshi Amman temple is located on the southern bank of the Vaigai River, Madurai, Tamil Nadu.
 Built sometime between the year 1623 and 1655, the wonderful architecture of the place is renowned globally.
 Meenakshi Temple is primarily dedicated to Parvati, known as Meenakshi, and her spouse, Shiva.
 What makes this temple different from the others is the fact that both God and Goddess are worshipped together.

-The nearest bus stop from the temple is Periyar at a distance of 1.3 kilometres.
+Road: The nearest bus stop from the temple is Periyar at a distance of 1.3 kilometers.
 Buses regularly run from Periyar to the Meenakshi Temple.
-You can hire cabs to the temple as well.